22 January 2014

-Nintendo cleverly named the Wii console so that its international audience would have no problem finding information online.
-Humour surrounding the homophone also got people talking, generating a lot of free press.
+Nintendo cleverly named the Wii so that its global audience would have no problem finding information about the console online.
+Humour surrounding the homophone also got English-speakers talking, generating a lot of free press.

 The official announcement said: “Wii sounds like ‘we’, which emphasises this console is for everyone.
 Wii can easily be remembered by people around the world, no matter what language they speak.
 No confusion.
 No need to abbreviate.
 Just Wii.”

 You do have to bear in mind, though, the ease with which people will be able to remember or even become aware of your unusual spelling or name.
 People who heard about ‘Dead Mouse’ on the radio probably failed to familiarise themselves with the deadmau5 spelling until the artist became more prominent.

 As well as checking for potential competition on search engines, you should take a look at the availability of the most relevant domain names.
 Visit a registration company to check if your desired URL is available.

 Find out whether your desired company name is available as a username on social media sites, too.
 The likes of Facebook and Twitter now form an integral part of many customer experiences, with consumers heading to branded pages to leave reviews and make queries, so it’s important that your profiles are easily found.